PiggyChu620/MindustryRandomPlanet/README.md

 - Fix the sector naming and threat generating problem
 - Fix enemy ground units getting trapped in the air, hopefully
 - Add Planet Size and Map Size to settings
+-
+*v0.2.7.1*
+- When I change the random map generation algorithm, I forgot to add the banned blocks back, sorry

 ---